-Date of Sale
+B. Date of Sale

 Section 351.401(i) of Commerce's regulations states that, "{i}n identifying the date of sale of the subject merchandise or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business."
-The regulation provides further that Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.22 Commerce has a long-standing practice of finding that, where shipment date precedes invoice date, shipment date better reflects the date on which the material terms of sale are established.23
+The regulation provides further that Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
+Commerce has a long-standing practice of finding that, where shipment date precedes invoice date, shipment date better reflects the date on which the material terms of sale are established.

-For its home-market sales, we found that Inmax reported the actual sales/tax invoice date as its date of sale because that date represented the earliest date on which all material terms of sale, specifically quantity and value, are fixed.24 Inmax reported the date of the delivery order as the date of sale for its U.S. sales because the material terms of sales did not change after the issuance of this document.25 Based on this record, we preliminarily find that the actual sales/tax invoice date is the most appropriate date of sale for Inmax's home-market sales, as the record indicates that the terms of sale are established by the time that the actual sales/tax invoice is issued and that the date of the delivery order is the most appropriate date of sale for U.S. sales, as the record shows that the terms of sale for these sales are established by this date.26
+For its home-market sales, we found that Inmax reported the actual sales/tax invoice date as its date of sale because that date represented the earliest date on which all material terms of sale, specifically quantity and value, are fixed.
+Inmax reported the date of the delivery order as the date of sale for its U.S. sales because the material terms of sale did not change after the issuance of this document.
+Based on this record, we preliminarily find that the actual sales/tax invoice date is the most appropriate date of sale for Inmax's home-market sales, as the record indicates that the terms of sale are established by the time that the actual sales/tax invoice is issued and that the date of the delivery order is the most appropriate date of sale for U.S. sales, as the record shows that the terms of sale for these sales are established by this date.

-Region reported all dates of sale for the home market as the invoice date, because the invoice is the first document in which the final price and quantity for sale are agreed upon and memorialized in Region's records in their ordinary course of business.27 The invoice contains the final terms of sale, and the price and quantity did not change after the issuance of the invoice.28 We reviewed sales and shipment documentation submitted by Region and have
+Region reported the dates of sale for its home-market sales as the invoice date because the invoice is the first document in which the final price and quantity for sale are agreed upon and memorialized in Region's records in their ordinary course of business.
+Therefore, we preliminarily determine to use Region's invoice date as the date of sale for its home market sales.
+For U.S. market sales, Region reported the invoice date or shipment date from the factory, whichever occurred first, as the date of sale.
+We preliminarily find that the date of sale is the earlier of these two dates for the U.S. sales.